Updated on 23 March 2023

 Reading time: 4 minutes

-Away from the hustle and bustle of Normandy’s towns and cities, just inland from where the River Seine meets the Channel, lies the Marais Vernier marshes.
+Away from the hustle and bustle of Normandy’s towns and cities, just inland from where the River Seine meets the Channel, lies the Marais Vernier marshes in Normandy.
 This stunning nature reserve is a bit of a hidden gem, offering its visitors peace, tranquility and the opportunity to switch off from everyday life.
 Enjoy a relaxing donkey ride, like we did with local gite owner and guide Antoine, and you’ll soon be feeling quite at one with nature!

 A world away